Poster Session Ageing, Health and Mortality

 135. When Trust Matters Most: Subjective Well-Being, Trust in Institutions and Income InequalityLara P. Tavares , Universidade de Lisboa; Catarina Rivero, ISCSP, University of Lisbon; Christin-Melanie Vauclair, Instituto Universitário de Lisboa (ISCTE-IUL), CIS-IUL.

-136. Population Ageing in the Northern Territory of Australia: We Didn’t See That Coming!Andrew J. Taylor, Northern Institute, Charles Darwin University; Fiona Shalley, Charles Darwin University; Sigurd Dyrting, Charles Darwin University; James Thurmer , Charles Darwin University.
+136. Population Ageing in the Northern Territory of Australia: We Didn’t See That Coming!Andrew J. Taylor, Charles Darwin University; Fiona Shalley, Charles Darwin University; Sigurd Dyrting, Charles Darwin University; James Thurmer , Charles Darwin University.

 137. There’s More than Meets the Eye – the Multifaceted Picture of Financial Struggles of Older WidowsSylwia Timoszuk , Warsaw School of Economics; Monika Mynarska, Cardinal Stefan Wyszynski University in Warsaw.